pjain0608/Student-Management/README.md

     -  PySpiders
     -  JSpiders
     -  ProSpiders
--  Contains an Add Student button to navigate to the form for adding a new student.
+-  Contains an Add Student button to navigate to the form for adding a new student. <br>

 **2) Department Pages**
 -  Individual pages for each department, displaying students associated with that department.